Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 []{#Analysis, Fourier, SPICE}

 When performing a Fourier (frequency-domain) analysis on a waveform, I have found it necessary to either print or plot the waveform using the `.print` or `.plot` cards, respectively.
-If you don\'t print or plot it, SPICE will pause for a moment during analysis and then abort the job after outputting the \"initial transient solution.\"
+If you don't print or plot it, SPICE will pause for a moment during analysis and then abort the job after outputting the \"initial transient solution.\"

 Also, when analyzing a square wave produced by the \"`pulse`\" source function, you must give the waveform some finite rise and fall time, or else the Fourier analysis results will be incorrect.
-For some reason, a perfect square wave with zero rise/fall time produces significant levels of _even_ harmonics according to SPICE\'s Fourier analysis option, which is not true for real square waves.
+For some reason, a perfect square wave with zero rise/fall time produces significant levels of _even_ harmonics according to SPICE's Fourier analysis option, which is not true for real square waves.

 ## Example circuits and netlists { #sec:xtocid157892925 }

 The following circuits are pre-tested netlists for SPICE 2g6, complete with short descriptions when necessary.
 Feel free to \"copy\" and \"paste\" any of the netlists to your own SPICE source file for analysis and/or modification.
 My goal here is twofold: to give practical examples of SPICE netlist design to further understanding of SPICE netlist syntax, and to show how simple and compact SPICE netlists can be in analyzing simple circuits.

 All output listings for these examples have been \"trimmed\" of extraneous information, giving you the most succinct presentation of the SPICE output as possible.
 I do this primarily to save space on this document.
 Typical SPICE outputs contain lots of headers and summary information not necessarily germane to the task at hand.
-So don\'t be surprised when you run a simulation on your own and find that the output doesn\'t _exactly_ look like what I have shown here!
+So don't be surprised when you run a simulation on your own and find that the output doesn't _exactly_ look like what I have shown here!

 ### [[Multiple-source DC resistor network, part 1]{#xtocid157892926}]{.underline}